Tak783/healthmax/README.md

 3. Happy path only — assumed sufficient for the challenge (sad paths can be added later i.e. skip quiz step, open in previous state/step)
 4. Retry queues and failed API request persistence were omitted — can be added later if needed
 5. Mock layer is not needed as a HealthKit was used immediatley
+6. Given that this is a simple project
+    1. Security is not a meaninful consideration
+    2. Background data syncing/refreshing whether the app is in the foreground, background or offline was not added

 ### 🎨 Approach: Design Process
 1. Broke down the task into Acceptance Criteria, see (Acceptance Criteria section below)